thaler-lab/EnergyFlow/mkdocs/sources/docs/emd.md

                                                        external_emd_handler=None,
                                                        n_jobs=-1, print_every=0, verbose=0,
                                                        throw_on_error=True, n_iter_max=100000,
-                                                       epsilon_large_factor=10000.0,
+                                                       epsilon_large_factor=1000.0,
                                                        epsilon_small_factor=1.0)
 ```

 Compute the EMDs between collections of events.
 This can be used to
 compute EMDs between all pairs of events in a set or between events in
 two different sets.

 **Arguments**

 - **events0** : _list_
     - Iterable collection of events.
 Each event is assumed to be an
     `(M,1+gdim)` array of particles, where `M` is the multiplicity and
     `gdim` is the dimension of the ground space in which to compute
     euclidean distances between particles (as specified by the `gdim`
     keyword argument).
 The zeroth column is the weights of the
     particles, typically their energies or transverse momenta.
 For
     typical hadron collider jet applications, each particle will be of
     the form `(pT,y,phi)` where  `y` is the rapidity and `phi` is the
     azimuthal angle.
 If `dists` are provided, then the columns after the
     zeroth are ignored; alternatively a one-dimensional array consisting
     of just the particle weights may be passed in this case.
 - **events1** : _list_ or `None`
     - Iterable collection of events in the same format as `events0`, or
     `None`.
 If the latter, the pairwise distances between events in
     `events0` will be computed and the returned matrix will be
     symmetric.
+- **pairwise_emd** : _wasserstein.PairwiseEMD_ or `None`
+    - If not `None`, the computation uses this pairwise EMD object.
+    Otherwise, one is instantiated using the provided parameters.
 - **R** : _float_
     - The R parameter in the EMD definition that controls the relative
     importance of the two terms.
 Must be greater than or equal to half
     of the maximum ground distance in the space in order for the EMD
     to be a valid metric satisfying the triangle inequality.
 - **norm** : _bool_
     - Whether or not to normalize the particle weights to sum to one
     prior to computing the EMD.
 - **beta** : _float_
     - The angular weighting exponent.
 The internal pairwsie distance
     matrix is raised to this power prior to solving the optimal
     transport problem.
  - **gdim** : _int_
     - The dimension of the ground metric space.
 Useful for restricting
     which dimensions are considered part of the ground space when using
     the internal euclidean distances between particles.
 - **mask** : _bool_
     - If `True`, ignores particles farther than `R` away from the
     origin.
 - **external_emd_handler** : _wasserstein.ExternalEMDHandler_
     - An instance of an external EMD handler from the wasserstein
     module, e.g. `CorrelationDimension`.
 - **n_jobs** : _int_ or `None`
     - The number of cpu cores to use.
 A value of `None` or `-1` will use
     as many threads as there are CPUs on the machine.
 - **print_every** : _int_
     - The number of computations to do in between printing the
     progress.
 Even if the verbosity level is zero, this still plays a
     role in determining when the worker threads report the results
     back to the main thread and check for interrupt signals.
 - **verbose** : _int_
     - Controls the verbosity level.
 A value greater than `0` will print
     the progress of the computation at intervals specified by
     `print_every`.
 - **throw_on_error** : _bool_
     - Whether or not to raise an exception when an issue is encountered.
     Can be useful when debugging.
 - **n_iter_max** : _int_
     - Maximum number of iterations for solving the optimal transport
     problem.
 - **epsilon_large_factor** : _float_
     - Controls some tolerances in the optimal transport solver.
 This
     value is multiplied by the floating points epsilon (around 1e-16 for
     64-bit floats) to determine the actual tolerance.
 - **epsilon_small_factor** : _float_
     - Analogous to `epsilon_large_factor` but used where the numerical
     tolerance can be stricter.

 **Returns**

 - _numpy.ndarray_
     - The EMD values as a two-dimensional array, except if an external
     EMD handler was provided, in which case no value is returned.
 If
     `events1` was `None`, then the shape will be `(len(events0),
     len(events0))` and the array will be symmetric, otherwise it will
     have shape `(len(events0), len(events1))`.

 ----